elguille2/Learn-Data-Structures-and-Algorithms/README.md

 ## Introduction

+This repository provides both theoretical explanations and practical implementations of various data structures and algorithms.
+The README contains comprehensive theoretical knowledge, while the accompanying code directories offer implementations of these concepts in Java.
+Whether you are learning the basics or refining your understanding of more complex algorithms, this repository serves as a valuable resource.

 ### What is a Data Structure?

 Data structure: a named location that can be used to store and organize data.